sbecker11/flock-of-postcards/README.md

 ### version 0.3:   June 7, 2023

-- downloads bizcards from local jobs.csv file
+- downloads bizCards from local jobs.csv file
   - BUT only works when running local instance of http-server from the version3 folder
 - click on a red-div to open a new pink line-item in the right-column